viveky259259/Chroma/README.md

 Please read the clauses carefully before you use it for personal or commercial purposes.

 Thanks to all supporters and contributors to make this available for everyone.
-If you have any suggesstions or feedbacks on the code, please ping GDG Cloud Coimbatore team for quick assistance.
+If you have any suggesstions or feedbacks on the code, please ping GDG Cloud Nashik team for quick assistance.